Hongzred/HashTag_HotLine/README.md

 ### Feed

-Afterwards the tweets will bu updated in the feed component as seen here:
+Afterwards the tweets will be updated in the feed component as seen here (notice how they all have tags #NDMA and #flood):

 ![[video-to-gif output image]](README_images/ezgif-1-12eed0724411.gif)

-**NOTE:** If you would like to test this part of the application by tweeting from your own twitter account, ensure that location services is turned on on your device and that a location within the specified map area is attached to your tweet (in this case the 5 Borroughs of NYC.)
+**NOTE:** If you would like to test this part of the application by tweeting from your own twitter account, turn on location services on your device and make sure the location is within the specified map area (in this case the 5 Borroughs of NYC.)

 Notice the 3 buttons on the bottom of each tweet that read, "Resolved, Custom, Spam."
 These buttons allow dashboard users to issue automated and custom responses to disaster victims that can help keep victims constantly informed.

-Before moving on to the functionality of these buttons, it's worthwhile to discuss how the pre-set responses that these buttons send are specified in the settings page.
+Before moving on to the functionality of these buttons, it's worthwhile to discuss how the the settings page allows us to pre-set responses sent by these buttons.

 #### Settings